mghazian/win-time-changer/readme.md

 The good news is user can `load` the time just by moving to the directory containing the file (alternatively moving the file to the cwd).
 The bad news is user cannot `restore` the time correctly if successful `load` happened in different location.

 Current suggestion is to move the cwd to where the executable is, then call the command there.

-The solution for this is to stick to one place when calling the command